Tyombo/Tyombo/README.md

 👋 Hi, I’m @Tyombo.
-I am a 'former' (not yet) Unity3D dev who fell in love with data and decided to become a Data Analyst.
+I am a 'former' (not yet) Unity3D developer who fell in love with data and decided to become a Data Analyst.

 I have started my journey from September 2024, as a sign of the new academic year, to learn something new.
 📫 The learning path: